Quasipolynomial Normalisation in Deep Inference via Atomic Flows and Threshold Formulae: Atomic Flows

 In order to define the notion of cut-free form (Definition~\ref{DefNorm}), we need the following proposition, which we state here because it constitutes a good exercise about atomic flows.
 Note that, in the following, we use several boxes labelled by $\phi$: this means that we are dealing with several copies of the same flow $\phi$.

-\begin{notation} Given a formula $\alpha$ in a derivation whose associated atomic flow contains a flow $\phi$, we indicate with $a^\phi$ every occurrence of the atom $a$ in $\alpha$ whose associated edge is in $\phi$.
-So, as in the following Proposition~\ref {PropSubst}, $\alpha\{a^\phi/\beta,\bar a^\phi/\bar\beta\}$ stands for the formula $\alpha$ where the atom occurrences of $a$ and its dual, whose associated edges are in $\phi$, are substituted with formula $\beta$ and its dual, respectively. \end{notation}
+\begin{nota} Given a formula $A$ in a derivation whose associated atomic flow contains a flow $\phi$, we indicate with $a^\phi$ every occurrence of the atom $a$ in $A$ whose associated edge is in $\phi$.
+So, as in the following Proposition~\ref {PropSubst}, $A\{a^\phi/B,\bar a^\phi/\bar B\}$ stands for the formula $A$ where the atom occurrences of $a$ and its dual, whose associated edges are in $\phi$, are substituted with formula $B$ and its dual, respectively. \end{nota}